ashyamal/COMPASS/README.md

 ## 2. Making Predictions with a Compass Model

-You can download all available Compass fine-tuned models [here](https://www.immuno-compass.com/download/) for prediction.
+You can download all available COMPASS fine-tuned models [here](https://www.immuno-compass.com/download/) for prediction.

 The input `df_tpm` is gene expression tabular data.
 Please refer [here](https://www.immuno-compass.com/help/index.html#section1) for details on generating input data.
 The first column represents the cancer code, while the remaining 15,672 columns correspond to genes.
 Each row represents one patient.
 An example input file can be downloaded [here](https://www.immuno-compass.com/download/other/compass_gide_tpm.tsv).